What we know about the connection between reading & writing

 Before you begin reading this section, answers to all of these questions hinge on what is meant by teaching young writers effectively.
 Many approaches, including book planning, have only a very partial and sometimes even a misguided understanding of it.

 What are you saying?
 That literature isn’t important in the teaching of writing?

 Absolutely not.
-We know from research that children who read more write more and write better.
+We want children to be bathed in rich high-quality texts when they are in the writing classroom (Young & Ferguson 2023).
+This is because we know from research that children who read more write more and write better.
 But literature needs to be put firmly in the hands of children rather than appropriated so completely by scheme writers in terms of interpretation, comprehension and response – ‘this is how you should understand this book, this is what you should take from it, this is how you should write in response to it.’
 What happened to multiple and collective responses deepening comprehension of the literature?
 What happened to trusting children with it?
 After all, it’s written for them.